goharbor/harbor/docs/installation_guide.md

   - **max_job_workers**: The maximum number of replication workers in job service.
 For each image replication job, a worker synchronizes all tags of a repository to the remote destination.
 Increasing this number allows more concurrent replication jobs in the system.
 However, since each worker consumes a certain amount of network/CPU/IO resources, please carefully pick the value of this attribute based on the hardware resource of the host.
 - **log**: log related url
   - **level**: log level, options are debug, info, warning, error, fatal
+  - **local**: The default is to retain logs locally.
       - **rotate_count**: Log files are rotated **rotate_count** times before being removed.
 If count is 0, old versions are removed rather than rotated.
       - **rotate_size**: Log files are rotated only if they grow bigger than **rotate_size** bytes.
 If size is followed by k, the size is assumed to be in kilobytes.
 If the M is used, the size is in megabytes, and if G is used, the size is in gigabytes.
 So size 100, size 100k, size 100M and size 100G are all valid.
-  - **location**: the directory to store log
+      - **location**: the directory to store logs
+  - **external_endpoint**: Enable this option to forward logs to a syslog server.
+       - **protocol**: Transport protocol for the syslog server.
+Default is TCP.
+       - **host**: The URL of the syslog server.
+       - **port**: The port on which the syslog server listens.

 ##### optional parameters

 - **http**: